 - Heat corn oil in a deep saucepan over medium heat until bubbly; reduce heat to medium-low.

-- Squeeze 2 inches of batter onto an oiled spatula and lower into the hot oil; repeat until saucepan is full.
+- Squeeze 2 inches of batter onto an oiled spatula and lower into the hot oil; repeat until the saucepan is full.

 - Cook, turning occasionally, until golden brown, about 5 minutes.